On the multiplicity of arrangements of congruent zones on the sphere: Introduction and Results

 Our proofs of Theorems~\ref{thm:ujmain} and \ref{thm:main} are based on the probabilistic argument of Frankl, Nagy and Nasz\'odi \cite{FNN2016}, which we modified in such a way that it works in all dimensions.
 In the course of the proof we also give an upper estimate for the constant $A_d$ whose order of magnitude is $O(d)$.

-Obviously, there is a big gap between the lower and upper bounds for the multiplicity of coverings of $S^{d-1}$ by equal zones.
-At this time, it is an open problem that the minimum multiplicity of coverings of $S^{d-1}$ by $n$ equal zones is bounded or not, and it also remains unknown whether the multiplicity is monotonic in $n$.
-Frankl, Nagy and Nasz\'odi conjecture that, in fact, that the multiplicity of coverings of $S^{d-1}$ by $n$ equal zones tends to infinity as $n\to\infty$, cf. Conjectures~4.2 and 4.4 in \cite{FNN2016}.
+Obviously, there is a big gap between the lower and upper bounds for the multiplicity of coverings of $S^{d-1}$ by congruent zones.
+At this time, it is an open problem if the minimum multiplicity of coverings of $S^{d-1}$ by $n$ congruent zones is bounded or not, and it also remains unknown whether the multiplicity is monotonic in $n$, see the corresponding conjectures of Frankl, Nagy and Nasz\'odi on $S^2$ in \cite[Conjectures~4.2 and 4.4]{FNN2016}.

-The multiplicity of coverings of $\R^d$ and $S^{d}$ by convex bodies have been investigated in the past.
-In their classical paper, Erd\H os and Rogers \cite{ER1961} proved, using a probabilistic argument, that $\R^d$ ($d\geq 3$) can be covered by translates of a given convex body such that the density of the covering is less than $d\log d+d\log\log d+4n$ and no point of space belongs to more than $e(d\log d+d\log\log d+4n)$ translates.
+The multiplicity of coverings of $\R^d$ and $S^{d}$ by convex bodies have already been investigated.
+In their classical paper, Erd\H os and Rogers \cite{ER1961} proved, using a probabilistic argument, that $\R^d$ ($d\geq 3$) can be covered by translates of a given convex body such that the density of the covering is less than $d\log d+d\log\log d+4n$ and no point of $\R^d$ belongs to more than $e(d\log d+d\log\log d+4n)$ translates.
 Later, F\"uredi and Kang \cite{FK2008} gave a different proof of the result of Erd\H os and Rogers using John ellipsoids and the Lov\'asz Local Lemma.
 B\"or\"oczky and Wintsche \cite{BV2003} showed that for $d\geq 3$ and $0<\varphi< \pi/2$, $S^d$ can be covered by spherical caps of radius $\varphi$ such that the multiplicity of the covering is at most $400d\ln d$.